 When you refinance, you either get a lower interest rate or you shorten the term of your mortgage.
 Doing this will help you to pay off your mortgage faster and save you money.
 In some cases, when interest rates drop by a good amount, you can shorten your term and interest rate, and still have the same monthly payment.

-If you have more than 10 years left on your mortgage, it might make sense to refinance.
-You can use the calculator below to see how much you could save by refinancing.
+You can play around with the calculator below to see just how much you could save by refinancing.

 The amount of interest you save and how quickly you can pay off your mortgage depends on your current balance and interest rate and what you refinance for in terms of interest rate and length of the loan.